I wrote film reviews for over a decade in a variety of formats.

 As Communications Director and one of the President's main speechwriters, Toby does a lot.
 However, it's a rare show that bothers to show its characters really working.

-There's an episode in the fourth season after Sam has left that Toby is trying to write the inaugural address.
+There's an episode in the fourth season after Sam has left where Toby is trying to write the inaugural address.
 He's getting nowhere.
 He sets fire to the pages he's written that he doesn't like.
 There's a real, visceral sense of work in those scenes.

 Most shows don't bother with work.
 We know the characters have jobs, but we rarely see them working.
 Mostly, they're doing something else.